hashhashu/separable-notes/README_ZH.md

 * remove `**s**` to reorganizing note in category and add **netsted tags** as `#s/a` to categorize
 * add `$` for note outliner `###` in `sepNotes_category.md` to avoid conflict
 * add warn when edit `sepNotes.md` or `sepNotes_category.md` and src file is not matched
+* add `syncMdWithSrc` command into menu command and tag identify optimize

 #### 0.1.4
 * refresh `sepNotes.md` after attach if line number diffs(note refresh while not match)